stevevillardi/Logic.Monitor/README.md

 ## 4.4
 ###### New Features:
 **Get-LMDevice**: Support for Delta API.
 Although not currently enabled in most portals, when enabled it will allow you to get a delta id returned with your query that you can use for up to 30 minutes to retrieve changed resources.
 This is helpful when making changes to a number of devices and just getting a returned list of devices that have been updated.
 New parameters -Delta and -DeltaId have been added for this functionality.
-This is a beta feature and will be imporved upon once the feature is GA.
+This is a beta feature and will be improved upon once the feature is GA.

 ###### New Commands:
 **Get-LMUnmonitoredDevice**: New command to retrieve device listings for resource located in unmonitored devices.